Wildcards are a useful technique when working with strings in SQL. Learn all about them and see some examples in this article.

 Examples of SQL Wildcards

 Here are some examples of using wildcards in SQL.
-These queries will use the sample data in the customer table here:
+These queries will use the sample data in the customer table here.
+You can find the script to set up this table on my GitHub repository here.

 Example 1 – starts with character